woomie/movieVerse/README.md

 - Run the app: npm start
 - Run tests: npx playwright test

+## Technical Highlights
+- Reusable Components
+    Developed modular components like Navbar, MovieCard, MovieList, MovieDetails, and Recommendation to ensure code reusability and maintainability.
+    Followed best practices for component organization using props, conditional rendering, and separation of concerns.

+- Playwright Testing
+    Navigating to movie detail pages
+    Search functionality
+    Sign-in and protected routes
+    Ensured UI components render correctly and dynamic routes work as expected.

+- Authentication & Protected Routes
+    Integrated user authentication using Firebase.
+    Built protected features like Watchlist and User Profile that conditionally render based on login state.

+- Dynamic Routing & API Integration
+    Implemented dynamic routing (/movie/:id) to display detailed movie pages using data fetched from an external movie API.
+    Utilized useEffect and useParams to fetch and display content dynamically.

+- State Management & Props Handling
+    Managed state using useState and useEffect hooks, passing props down to children as needed.
+Used conditional rendering to show or hide elements based on state and user interaction.

 ## Future Plans
 - Implement Server-Side Rendering (SSR) with Next.js:
 To improve performance, SEO, and load times, I plan to migrate MovieVerse to Next.js and use getServerSideProps to fetch movie data dynamically on the server.
 This will ensure users get fast, SEO-optimized content and a smoother experience.